DirtBagXon/hypseus_singe_data/README.md

 ### Categorizations

-New `sbc` games will utilize the `Minimal` overlay switching within the `00-singe2/Framework`.
-Some games have been left within the `sbc` categories as they do not utilize the `Framework` and remain to allow running on the lower spec hardware.
-The `00-singe2-ports-gungames` being the most obvious.
-These games should still update LUA from the repo to ensure overlays are aligned correctly moving forward.

-Categorization of currently ported games which were created to run on lower
+Legacy ported games, which were created to run on lower powered single-board computer
-powered single-board computer devices, such as the _Raspberry Pi_ and _RK3328_, used
+devices, such as the _Raspberry Pi_ and _RK3328_, used minimalist overlays.
+These will remain
-minimalist overlays.
-These will now be part of the `00-singe2-ports-sbc` folder.
+within the `00-singe2-ports-sbc` folder.

-**Note:** This format is now deprecated in favor of the new _Minimal Overlay_ within the `00-singe2`
+**Note:** This format is deprecated in favor of the new _Minimal Overlay_ within the `00-singe2`
-games folder.

-A subsection of the above ports were **gun games**, used by communities such as Sinden Gun
-owners.
-These also use minimalist overlays, but continue to simulate the 8bit '_American Laser
-Games_' (_ALG_) games, from which they derive, using upscaled (_AI enhanced_) video.
-These will
-be now within `00-singe2-ports-gungames`.
-However, many of these games are now deprecated
-in favor of [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms) versions.
+games _Framework_ structure, which can now be contained in zip-rom format.

+Games within `00-singe2-ports-gungames` are considered legacy.
+The hugely improved 2 Player versions within [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms) are now the maintained variants.

-The `00-singe1` folder will contain original Daphne era Singe games that have received updates and bugfixes..
+The `00-singe1` folder will contain original Daphne era Singe games that have received updates and bugfixes.
+These games now have many [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms/00-Elder-Modernized-zip-rom/) counterparts.

-The `00-singe2` folder contains games using the new engine with higher resolution assets and full overlays.
+The `00-singe2` folder contains games using the new engine features with higher resolution assets and full overlays.
+These games also have [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms/00-Framework-zip-rom/) counterparts.

-`00-non-qte` contains any game formats that move away from the Dragon's Lair _QTE_ format.
+`00-non-qte` identifies any games that move away from the Dragon's Lair quick time event _(QTE)_ format.

-`00-kimmy` contains games that were created using the newer, extended feature: _FrameworkKimmy_.
+`00-kimmy` identifies games that were specifically created using the newer, extended feature: _FrameworkKimmy_.
-_Note_: Earlier _Framework_ games can be easily ported to use the new framework via the Singe header files.
+**_Note_**: Earlier _Framework_ games can be easily ported to use the new framework via the Singe header files.
+**_Note_**: These games also have [zip rom](https://github.com/DirtBagXon/hypseus_singe_data/tree/master/00-zip-roms/00-Framework-zip-rom/) counterparts.

 `00-zip-roms` are detailed above.